Sergigd/MyBotWilliam/README.md

 # MyBotWilliam
 This is a chatbot with AI connected to a DB.
-The purpose of this bot is to solve problems of programming studients.
+The purpose of this bot is to solve problems of programming students.

 His AI is a Neural Net model created with Sklearn library.
 The DataBase was created with the StackOverflow API.